-The fish with this scale types have a translucent color appearance without any reflection.
+The fish with this scale type have a translucent color appearance without any reflection.

 The Goldfish with metallic scale types have a translucent and reflective look.
 The scales of the fish usually appear like polished metal.
 These Goldfish have one or two color variations depending on the genetic makeup.
 Most Goldfish have this type of scale.

 The Goldfish with this type of scales have a combination of reflecting and translucent skin.
-Most Goldfish in this category have more than one color variations of orange, red, blue, and white.
+Most Goldfish in this category have more than one color variation of orange, red, blue, and white.